fpiesche/ga4unity/README.md

 # Google Analytics for Unity3D, 2012 Florian Piesche / florian@yellowkeycard.net / @ektoutie

+CAVEAT: This will only work on its own for native builds.
+For Web Player builds, you will need to add Google Analytics' ga.js to the page the game is embedded in.

 USAGE: drop in your assets folder.
 Attach to any GameObject as a Component.
    Call SetID method with your GA Tracking ID (UA-12345678-9) and the domain DeviceName you're using in GA.
 From then on, just call either of the two methods to log info/events